 Certain fly traps and baits only attract one type of fly.
 If you are unsure about what type of flies you have in your area, run a quick google search to ensure you purchase the correct type of bait.

-An insecticide is a chemical substance that kills insects, such as flies.
+An insecticide is a chemical substance that kills insects, such as flies or spiders.
 They are typically liquid sprays applied to surfaces where pests are known to congregate.
 Insecticides such as Permethrin can function as both non-biting and biting fly bait.

 They are considered to be the most effective form of fly control, however, there is a caveat.
 All insecticides carry some risk of adverse chemical reactions if used incorrectly.
 In rare cases, correct use can trigger allergies or adverse reactions in pets and humans.